Ripley, Derbyshire: Demography

 At the 2021 census, the population of Ripley civil parish was 20,633.
-The Office for National Statistics also define a Ripley Built-up Area, which had a population of 20,180.
+The Office for National Statistics also defines the Ripley Built-up Area, which had a population of 20,180.

 The ethnic makeup of the town was recorded at 98% White British out of 19,703 residents, followed by Mixed Race at 1% out of 231 residents and 1% Asian out of 135 residents.
 The other ethnic groups made up less than 1% of the local population.
 In terms of religious makeup, Ripley's residents were recorded to be mostly non-religious at 51% of the local population at 9,696 residents followed by 48% of the towns residents identifying as Christian out of 9.044 residents.
 Other religions practiced in Ripley include Other religion (121 residents), Islam (57 residents) and Buddhism (57 residents).

-The town has a high ratio of Women compared to Men at 51% (Women) and 49% (Male).
+The town has a high ratio of women compared to men at 51%:49% respectively.